demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 7. In the instance configuration, select the ***Use a self-deployed Azure Application*** checkbox.
 8. Test and Save the instance.

-**Note:** Make sure the neccessary permissions and roles are applied to the application.
+**Note:** Make sure the necessary permissions and roles are applied to the application.

 ### Certificate Thumbprint and Private Key
 Alternatively, instead of providing the *Client Secret*, you can authenticate using certificate credentials by providing: